Silent Night: History

 The melody was composed by Franz Xaver Gruber, schoolmaster and organist in the nearby village of Arnsdorf, now part of Lamprechtshausen.
-On Christmas Eve 1818, Mohr brought the words to Gruber and asked him to compose a melody and guitar accompaniment for that night's mass, after river flooding had possibly damaged the church organ.
+On Christmas Eve, 1818, Mohr brought the words to Gruber and asked him to compose a melody and guitar accompaniment for that night's mass, after river flooding had possibly damaged the church organ.
 The church was eventually destroyed by repeated flooding and replaced with the Silent-Night-Chapel.
 It is unknown what inspired Mohr to write the lyrics, or what prompted him to create a new carol.

 According to Gruber, Karl Mauracher, an organ builder who serviced the instrument at the Oberndorf church, was enamoured of the song, and took the composition home with him to the Zillertal.
 From there, two travelling families of folk singers, the Strassers and the Rainers, included the tune in their shows.
 The Rainers were already singing it around Christmas 1819, and they once performed it for an audience that included Franz I of Austria and Alexander I of Russia, as well as making the first performance of the song in the U.S., in New York City in 1839.
 By the 1840s the song was well known in Lower Saxony and was reported to be a favourite of Frederick William IV of Prussia.
 During this period, the melody changed slightly to become the version that is commonly played today.

-Over the years, because the original manuscript had been lost, Mohr's name was forgotten and although Gruber was known to be the composer, many people assumed the melody was composed by a famous composer, and it was variously attributed to Haydn, Mozart, or Beethoven.
+Over the years, because the original manuscript had been lost, Mohr's name was forgotten and although Gruber was known to be the composer, many people assumed the melody was composed by a more famous composer, and it was variously attributed to Haydn, Mozart, Beethoven or Schubert.
 However, a manuscript was discovered in 1995 in Mohr's handwriting and dated by researchers as c.
 1820.
 It states that Mohr wrote the words in 1816 when he was assigned to a pilgrim church in Mariapfarr, Austria, and shows that the music was composed by Gruber in 1818.
 This is the earliest manuscript that exists and the only one in Mohr's handwriting.